 window.open(document.getElementById('cvs').toDataURL(), 'new_window', 'width=310,height=30')

-Or you could use it as the src of an image tag:
+Or you could get the URL and then use it as the src of an image tag:

 <img src="data:image/png;base64,iVBORw0KGgoAAAA ... ">

 Older versions of browsers (eg Internet Explorer 9) may not be able to directly display the data: URL. ie If you

 take the URL and paste it into your address bar it may not display the image.
 Newer browsers will be able to

 display the image though.

 Another quirk is that older versions of Chrome displayed the image that the data: URL represented but did not

 show the URL in the address bar as it was too long.
 Current versions of Chrome is able to handle it though.

 The default type of the image URL is image/png.
 This can be the only image format that is available.
 Most browsers

 image/webp though.
 If you choose to use image/jpeg then if the third argument is a number between 0.0